borgbase/ansible-role-borgbackup/README.md

 - `ssh_key_file`: Path to a private ssh key file (default is `.ssh/id_ed25519`).
 It generates a ed25519 key if the file doesn't exist yet.

 ### Optional Arguments for [BorgBase.com](https://www.borgbase.com) repository auto creation
+This role can also set up a new repository on BorgBase, using the arguments below.
+Thanks to [Philipp Rintz](https://github.com/p-rintz) for contribution this feature.

 - `create_repo`: Whether to let the role create the repository for the server.
 Default: False
 - `bb_token`: Your [BorgBase.com](https://www.borgbase.com) API-Token.
 Should be Create Only for security reasons.
 - `bb_region`: Which region the backups should be saved in.
 Choice: "eu" or "us".